Mardi Himal helicopter tour from Pokhara

 6. 06

-Land in Pokhara and transfer back to your hotel.
-The rest of the day is yours.
+Transfer back to your Pokhara hotel.
+The rest of the morning, and the day, is yours.

 Included

-• ~30 minutes on the ground at the landing site
+• 30-minute photography stop at the landing site

 Not included